-The Tzaneen Dam, located on the Groot Letaba River close to the town of Tzaneen (Figure 3.4), mainly serves the irrigation demand along the Groot Letaba River valley, domestic and industrial water supply to Tzaneen, Nkowakowa, Letsitele, Consolidated Murchison Gold Mine, several other small industrial users, and a large number of rural villages.
+The Tzaneen Dam, located on the Groot Letaba River close to the town of Tzaneen), mainly serves the irrigation demand along the Groot Letaba River valley, domestic and industrial water supply to Tzaneen, Nkowakowa, Letsitele, Consolidated Murchison Gold Mine, several other small industrial users, and a large number of rural villages.

-3.2.3 Pipelines, Treatment works, Pump Stations and Reservoirs
+3.2.2 Pipelines, Treatment works, Pump Stations and Reservoirs

 Bulk water supply infrastructure including pipelines, a water treatment plant, various pump stations and reservoirs will be investigated.
 The area expected to be served is indicated in (Figure 3.5).
+Pipelines will be routed next to existing roads or pipelines as far as possible in order to minimise impacts.
+The exact routes of the pipelines will be used for the specialist studies and impact assessment phase of the project.
+The area expected to be served is generally fairly inform in terms of the natural and social environment, and this approach was therefore adequate for scoping purposes.